Agenda

 - Could pay for performance be an underutilised tool to address diverse expectations without defaulting to one-size-fits-all rewards?

-- How TR leaders can balance relevance, affordability, and market competitiveness in their rewards investments
+- How TR leaders can balance relevance, affordability, and market competitiveness in their rewards investments.

 Networking Lunch